 AND

 3) Mail.
-Again, Mail a copy separately to each tenant.
-Certified mail is not required.
-Mail from the same county in which the rental property is located.
+Mail a copy separately to each tenant.

 Form and content.
+The landlord must strictly comply with time and manner requirements.
 Substantial compliance, rather than strict compliance, is required for form and content of notices.
-Nevertheless, a landlord should take care to avoid common defects in notices.
+A landlord should take care to avoid common defects in notices.

 As always if uncertain consult with an attorney before acting.